 Email Inbox Organization

-Everyone struggles to control the constant inflow of emails to their inboxes.
-Everything from important messages to junk mail lands in your inbox.
+If there’s one thing that became part of “modern life” is the constant struggle to control the constant inflow of emails to our inboxes.
+Everything from important messages to junk mail lands in our inbox.
 If it’s not managed or organized, email can quickly become a source of digital clutter.

 Here are a few tips to help you manage and organize your email inbox.